Rapptz/discord.py/docs/api.rst

-If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to log a traceback and ignore the exception.
+If an event handler raises an exception, :func:`on_error` will be called to handle it, which defaults to print a traceback and ignore the exception.

 .. versionadded:: 0.7.0
     Subclassing to listen to events.